Home warranties usually cover toilet repairs and replacements tied to normal wear and tear.

 Toilet warranty coverage exclusions

-Make sure to read through your home warranty contract to better understand what's covered and what's not when it comes to your toilet.
-While your home warranty likely covers fixing up or swapping out your toilet, there are some exclusions and limitations in the contract that may get your claim denied.
+Make sure to read through your home warranty contract fully to better understand what's covered before filing a claim.
+While your policy likely covers fixing or replacing your toilet under specific circumstances, there likely are exclusions and limitations in the contract to be aware of.

-- Toilet seat and lid: Considered cosmetic, not covered.
+- Toilet seats and lids: Considered cosmetic, not functional, parts.

-- Porcelain cracks or bowl damage: Cracks, chips or other damage to the bowl or tank are usually excluded.
+- Porcelain cracks or bowl damage: Cracks, chips or other structural damage to the porcelain bowl or tank are usually excluded (unless directly caused by a covered mechanical failure).

-- Cosmetic issues: Non-functional problems, like discoloration or scratches.
+- Cosmetic issues: Non-functional flaws, like discoloration or scratches.

 Here's a rundown of common exclusions in home warranty contracts: